Summer Travel Nursing Jobs in Oregon: 6 Off-Hours Adventures

 Considering it hosts popular television shows "Grimm" and "Portlandia," the largest population of adult captive sloths, and the slogan, “Keep Portland Weird,” it makes sense Oregon calls to the most adventurous travel nurses.

 Biking isn’t the only way to get out and see the Pacific Northwest terrain.
 The state is full of opportunities (and adventure companies) for camping, hiking, climbing (Mt.
-Hood), kayaking, skiing, fishing and more.
+Hood), kayaking, skiing, fishing, and more.
 Oregon’s rich culture and history, too, provide the intellectual depth to complement the majesty of the mountains and coastline.
-Any travel nurse making it to Oregon will leave with new appreciation of nature, art, music and the varieties of human ways of being.
+Any travel nurse making it to Oregon will leave with a new appreciation of nature, art, music, and the varieties of human ways of being.

 Is Portlandia Calling?
 Try Travel Nursing in Oregon.

 1. Summer Time Just Calls for Craft Beer